 Worldwide – In-person and online available – Abstinence based – Belief in higher power

 There are 12 step groups for almost every type of substance and behavior, and meetings are available almost everywhere in the world on a regular basis.
-12 step meetings can be helpful for people as a way to connect with others with similar experiences, to and to build a peer support network.
-While there are aspects of 12-step philosophy that don’t work for everyone (alternatives are discussed below) we believe that these benefits can be hugely beneficial for some people, and encourage people to continue in their program if they find it supportive.
+12 step meetings can be very helpful for people as a way to connect with others with similar experiences, to and to build a peer support network.
+We believe that can be hugely beneficial, and encourage people to continue in their program if they find it supportive.

 List of online 12-step meetings – InTheRooms.com online meetings/social network